lalebdi/JavaScriptDataScrutures/README.md

 3. Break It Down:<br>
      AKA Pseudo-code<br>
-         Write the steps you will take.
+         Write the steps you will take.<br>

 4. Solve or Simplify:
     Simplify infers solving a simpler problem =>